Zero Turn Mowing Lessons

 Using a zero turn riding lawn mower makes cutting your grass quick and enjoyable, but if you're new to ZTRs, there's a bit of a learning curve at first.

 Navigating around trees, shrubs, or other obstacles in your yard will be surprisingly easy.
 At first, it may be difficult to maneuver your new zero turn lawn mower, but with a little practice, you will be cruising around your property like a pro.

 The hardest part of operating a zero turn mower is making tight turns without tearing up your lawn.
-By following these 3 simple steps, you can learn to make quick work of cutting the grass without gouging or tearing your turf.
+By following these three simple steps, you can learn to make quick work of cutting the grass without gouging or tearing your turf.

-Begin by making 2-3 laps around the perimeter of your lawn.
+Begin by making two to three laps around the perimeter of your lawn.
 Pushing both of the control levers will move your zero turn mower in a straight line.